246th Rifle Division: Upper Silesian Offensive

 The Front commander, Marshal Konev, completed the Lower Silesian offensive by February 24, after which he began laying plans for a new offensive into upper Silesia.
 Upon the arrival of his Front's main group of forces in the Neisse area the 59th and 60th Armies were to develop the attack from the bridgehead north of Ratibor to the west and southwest.
 Ultimately this operation would encircle and destroy the German group of forces in the Oppeln salient.
 At this time the personnel strength of the Army's divisions had been reinforced to a strength of from 4,500 to 5,000 men and women.
-The Army commander, Col. Gen. P. A. Kurochkin, planned to lead his attack with the 28th Corps on a 4km-wide front, with the 15th Corps to be introduced once a breach was made.
+The Army commander, Col. Gen. P. A. Kurochkin, planned to lead his attack with the 28th Corps on a 4 km-wide front, with the 15th Corps to be introduced once a breach was made.
 The 246th was to secure the left flank of these two Corps.

 The offensive on the 59th and 60th Army's sector began at 0850 hours on March 15 following an 80-minute artillery preparation, and went largely according to plan although more slowly than expected.
-The main German defense zone was broken through on a 12km front and the Armies advanced 6-8km during the day.
+The main German defense zone was broken through on a 12 km front and the Armies advanced 6–8 km during the day.
 Bad weather prevented air support before noon, and the advancing forces also had to repel ten counterattacks.
 In response Konev ordered that the advance continue through the night.
-During the day on March 16 the 60th Army managed to advance another 4km and the following day, having repelled 13 German counterattacks, overcame the entire tactical depth of the defense in a 13km advance, seized Konigsdorf and advanced right up to Leobschutz.
+During the day on March 16 the 60th Army managed to advance another 4 km and the following day, having repelled 13 German counterattacks, overcame the entire tactical depth of the defense in a 13 km advance, seized Konigsdorf and advanced right up to Leobschutz.
 Konev personally visited the 60th Army headquarters on the 17th and demanded that Kurochkin reinforce the left flank of the Army's attacking troops with artillery, the 152nd Tank Brigade and independent self-propelled artillery regiments, as well as second echelon formations to develop the offensive toward Ernau and Biskau.
-On March 18 the Army encountered a previously prepared line from Hoenplotz to Leobschutz to Ernau and gained only 2-7km.
+On March 18 the Army encountered a previously prepared line from Hoenplotz to Leobschutz to Ernau and gained only 2–7 km.
 Despite this, by the end of the day a link up with 21st Army was made in the Elgut area.
 The encircled Oppeln grouping consisted of the 20th SS, 168th and 344th Infantry Divisions, part of the 18th SS Panzergrenadier Division, and several independent regiments and battalions.